rafalp/Misago/dev-docs/plugins/hooks/check-locked-thread-permission-hook.md

 # `check_locked_thread_permission_hook`

-This hook wraps the standard function that Misago uses to check if the user has permission to post in a closed thread.
-It raises Django's `PermissionDenied` with an error message if thread is closed and they can't post in it.
+This hook allows plugins to extend or replace the logic for checking whether a user has permission to bypass a thread's locked status.

 ## Location